procom-dev/cf7-to-actionnetwork/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Use Contact Form 7 as a trigger to any webhook!
+Use Contact Form 7 as a trigger to any actionnetwork!

 ## Description ##

 [Contact Form 7 (CF7)](https://wordpress.org/plugins/contact-form-7/ "Install it first, of course") is a awesome plugin used by 1+ million WordPress websites.

-Webhooks are endpoint (urls) you can send data!
+ActionNetworks are endpoint (urls) you can send data!

-Now you can join both: the best contact form plugin to WordPress and any webhook which receive JSON!
+Now you can join both: the best contact form plugin to WordPress and any actionnetwork which receive JSON!

-And Zapier?
+And ActionNetwork?

-[Zapier (Zapier)](https://zapier.com) is a awesome service to connect your apps and automate workflows!
+[ActionNetwork (ActionNetwork)](https://actionnetwork.com) is a awesome service to connect your apps and automate workflows!

-Just activate and configure Zapier to receive data!
+Just activate and configure ActionNetwork to receive data!

-Disclaimer: this plugin was created without any encouragement from Zapier or CF7 developers and any webhook/API service.
+Disclaimer: this plugin was created without any encouragement from ActionNetwork or CF7 developers and any actionnetwork/API service.

 ### How to Use ###

 Easily and quickly!
-Just activate "Contact Form 7" and "CF7 to Webhook" and configure a URL to send data (or go to Zapier to create your Zap).
+Just activate "Contact Form 7" and "CF7 to ActionNetwork" and configure a URL to send data (or go to ActionNetwork to create your Zap).

 ### Configuration ###

-This is a example to integrate with Zapier:
+This is a example to integrate with ActionNetwork:

 1. Create a Zap.
-1. Choose your trigger as "Webhooks" app (Screenshot 2).
+1. Choose your trigger as "ActionNetworks" app (Screenshot 2).
 1. Choose "Catch Hook" option (Screenshot 3).
 1. Done!
 Now insert the URL given (Screenshot 4) into your Contact Form configuration and activate integration.

 ### Creating your workflow ###

-After configuration you can send one form to create a example data into Zapier dashboard.
+After configuration you can send one form to create a example data into ActionNetwork dashboard.
 Then you can continue creating your workflow with filters and other apps.

 ### Translations ###

-You can [translate CF7 to Webhook](https://translate.wordpress.org/projects/wp-plugins/cf7-to-zapier) to your language.
+You can [translate CF7 to ActionNetwork](https://translate.wordpress.org/projects/wp-plugins/cf7-to-actionnetwork) to your language.

 ### Review ###

-We would be grateful for a [review here](https://wordpress.org/support/plugin/cf7-to-zapier/reviews/).
+We would be grateful for a [review here](https://wordpress.org/support/plugin/cf7-to-actionnetwork/reviews/).

 ### Support ###